danh121097/vue-mapbox-gl/docs/guide/getting-started.md

 ## What is MapLibre GL JS?

 MapLibre GL JS is an open-source library for publishing maps on your websites.
-It's a fork of Mapbox GL JS and provides vector tile rendering with WebGL for high-performance, interactive maps.
+It's a fork of Maplibre GL JS and provides vector tile rendering with WebGL for high-performance, interactive maps.

 ## Prerequisites